 Our clients often point out how comfortable they feel on the table, especially when they have trouble lying flat.
 With the special bolsters, we can make a side-lying position very stable, so even if clients have trouble lying on their back or face-down, we always have options.

 Try our tables in a Consultation & Tryout session!
-Schedule here–ask for Mimi or Sarah for a bodywork tryout!
+Schedule here–ask for Tony or Flower for a bodywork tryout!

 2. Well-lit, spacious rooms